SMUnlimited/AMAI/README.md

 - Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
 - After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.

+# How use AMAI installer:

+-Unzip the contents of the installer in a folder of your choice.
+-After unzip, download the newest version of AMAI and unzip it in the folder {your-amai-installer}/resources -Double-click amai-electron-manager.exe to open the installer.

 ## Notes
 - Advanced Melee AI is made to be used on 'melee' maps only so please don't try to use it on custom maps (e.g towerdefence), it will make no difference on such maps.
 - The old `AMAI.exe` installer from classic AMAI has been moved into the `Templates` folder and will not work unless you run `MPQEditor htsize "C:\mymap.w3m" 64` from a commandline first.